 - Deschutes Basin Irrigation Districts in ESA citizen suit challenging central Oregon irrigation project effects on the Oregon Spotted Frog

 - Northwest River Partners in NEPA, Migratory Bird Treaty Act litigation concerning Corps’ Cormorant Predation Management Plan.

 - Pacific Northwest Waterways Association – NEPA/ESA permitting advice and litigation concerning Corps’ Programmatic Sediment Management Plan and EIS for the lower Snake River.

 - Washington State Snowmobile Ass’n in challenges to critical habitat designation for Canada Lynx

 Professional Honors & Activities

-- Selected by Best Lawyers® as Seattle Litigation-Environmental Lawyer of the Year, 2014
+- Selected by Best Lawyers® as Litigation-Environmental Lawyer of the Year, Seattle, 2014 and 2016

 - Selected as one of the Top 50 Washington Women Lawyers, Super Lawyers®, 2009-2011